-The applicant is requesting "after the fact" approval for the unpermitted construction of a 330 sq. ft. cabana, a 580 sq. ft. wooden deck, a concrete block retaining wall for the cabana, a stairway, wooden retaining walls for the stairway, and approximately 98 cu. yds. of grading (49 cu. yds. cut and 49 cu. yds. fill) on a coastal bluff face.
+The applicant is requesting "after the fact" approval for the unpermitted construction of a 330 sq. ft. cabana, a 580 sq. ft. wooden deck, a concrete block retaining wall for the cabana, a stairway, wooden retaining walls for the stairway, a 528 sq. ft. detached garage, conversion of an existing 421 sq. ft. non-habitable studio to a second residential unit, a 750 gallon septic tank, sewage ejector pump system, and approximately 116 cu. yds. of grading (58 cu. yds. cut and 58 cu. yds. fill).
+The proposed project also includes an offer to record a deed restriction to restrict the proposed cabana as a non-habitable structure and the purchase of one-half of a Transferable Development Credit.

 The subject site is a 0.71 acre bluff top lot located in the western portion of Malibu between Pacific Coast Highway to the north and the Pacific Ocean to the south.
 Slopes descend from the existing single family residence at an average angle of 40 degrees to the beach.
-The bluff face where the proposed development is located is designated as an environmentally sensitive habitat area (ESHA) by the Malibu/Santa Monica Mountains

-Land Use Plan.
+The bluff face where the proposed development is located is designated as an environmentally sensitive habitat area (ESHA) by the Malibu/Santa Monica Mountains Land Use Plan.
 In addition, offshore kelp beds, also designated as ESHA, are located along this portion of coast.
+Observation of the subject site by staff has indicated that the bluff slope ESHA has been severely degraded due to development and the presence of ornamental and invasive plant species used for landscaping.

 The properties on either side of the subject site have been developed with single family residences and cabanas.
-However, the Commission notes that the two cabanas which are located on the bluff slope of the two adjacent properties to the east and west of the project site were constructed prior to the Coastal Act and the Coastal Zone Conservation Act.
+However, the Commission notes that the two cabanas which are located on the bluff slope of the two adjacent properties to the east and west of the project site were constructed prior to the Coastal Act and the Coastal Zone Conservation Act and, therefore, did not require a coastal permit.